Hannah-Moon/14_SBA-308_JavaScript_Fundamentals/README.md

 <br>

 ## 📢 Introduction
-This <b>repository</b> holds an SBA assignment to demonstrate the utilization of modern JS key features.
+This <b>repository</b> holds a SBA assignment to demonstrate the utilization of modern JS key features.

 #### The objectives of this assignment are:
 - Employ basic JavaScript syntax accurately.